Events

 An Okinawa Sound Portrait

-The soundscape is complemented with a series of beautiful sketches by renowned Okiana based artist Ichiro Kikuta, which gently appear and fade out as the sounds unfold,
+The soundscape is complemented with a series of beautiful sketches by renowned Okinawa-based artist Ichiro Kikuta, which gently appear and fade out to mirror the unfolding sounds.

-We invite you to relax and enjoy this very Okinawan experience designed to enhance a sense of well-being and calm.
+We invite you to relax and enjoy this very Okinawan experience, designed to enhance a sense of calm.

-Created and maintained by the Okinawa Institute of Science and Technology Graduate University, OKEON stands for Okinawa Environmental Observation Network.
+Created and maintained by OIST, OKEON stands for Okinawa Environmental Observation Network.

 OKEON continuously samples ecological data in Okinawa.
 There are 24 field sites on Okinawa’s main island, with each location hosting specialized equipment for collecting insect samples, images and videos, audio recordings, and microclimate data.